 Chang is most probably the most popular beer for tourists visiting Thailand.
 It is usually the cheapest of the best Thai beer brands on offer.
 The price of a small can of Chang beer in the store is in the range of 33-35 THB.

 Leo beer, currently the most admired beer in Thailand occupying about half of the local beer market, is also brewed by the Boon Rawd Brewery.
 Many beer enthusiasts are unaware that the same brewery owns Leo and Singha brands.
 The word Leo comes from the Greek and means lion.
 The label on the bottle shows a leopard (rather than a lion) staring at you.

 This Thai beer’s alcohol content is 5%.
 The taste is very similar to the older sister Singha, but the price has been wisely lowered.
 Leo is also served as a draft beer in pubs.

-Leo Beer price per bottle is 38-40 THB.
+Leo Beer price per small can is 35-38 THB.
 The beer has received multiple awards and, like Chang, is very popular with Thais and foreigners.

 Among other Thai beers, Archa beer is one of the newest beer brands in Thailand and deserves a mention.
 Apart from Chang, ThaiBev produces another quality beer, Archa.
 Archa is a beer with bubble content comparable to champagne which tastes slightly sweeter than Singha and is pretty strong with an alcohol content of 5.4%.